ooples/pine_script_docs/source/essential/Indicator_repainting.rst

      functions (due to peculiarities in their algorithm).
    * any backtesting strategy (regardless of how the ``calc_on_every_tick`` parameter is defined).

-   There is a dependency between the resolution and the alignment of a starting point:
+   There is a dependency between the timeframe and the alignment of a starting point:

    * 1--14 minutes --- aligns to the beginning of a week.
    * 15--29 minutes --- aligns to the beginning of a month.